In brief …

-I work in the environmental field, having previously studied architecture at the University of Michigan, which explains, in part, my fascination with urban themes in art.
-8/15
+I work in the environmental field, having previously studied architecture at the University of Michigan, graduating 1972, and having time as a Loeb Fellow ’79-80 at Harvard’s Graduate School of Design.
+These experiences explain, in part, my fascination with urban themes in my art.

 - Soho Tea&Coffee, Urban Affairs, oil paintings on exhibit at this neighborhood hangout, spring 2017

-- Studio Gallery, Love, Year End All Members Show, December 2016
+- Studio Gallery, Love, Year End Group Show, December 2016

 - Studio Gallery, New Members Show, February 2016

 - Studio Gallery, Ensemble, Year End Group Show, December 2015